varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-2-data/trees.md

 # print x
 println("What value did we get from the Stack = $(x)")
 ```

-In this example, the elements 1, 2, and 3 are added to the `stack` in that order using the `push!` function.
+In this example, the elements 1, 2, and 3 are added to the `stack` using the `push!` function.
 The call to the `pop!` function removes the top element in the `stack`, i.e., the value 3 (the last item added); `pop!` removes elements from the `stack` in the _opposite order_ they were added.

 (content:references:lda-queues)=
 ##### Queues
-A `queue` is a linear data structure that follows the "first-in, first-out" (FIFO) principle.
+A `queue` is a linear data structure that follows the [first-in, first-out (FIFO) principle](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)).
 This means that the first element added to the `queue` will be the first one to be removed.

 Queues are often used to store data that needs to be processed in a specific order or to store data that is being transferred from one place to another.
 For example, a printer `queue` might store print jobs that need to be printed in the order they were received, or a task `queue` might store tasks that need to be completed by a group of workers.